Before Your Defense

 - The official method of communication at Florida State University is your FSU student e-mail account.
 In order to stay informed and aware, you are required to set up and maintain your account and check it three times per week.
 If you choose to have your official FSU account forwarded to another e-mail account, you are still held responsible for all information distributed by the University to your FSU account.

 - Submit your defense announcement to The Graduate School at this website: https://netprod.its.fsu.edu/CS_Defense_Announcement

 - Submit your manuscript to The Graduate School through the ProQuest ETD Administrator website (www.etdadmin.com/fsu).
-The Manuscript Clearance Office prefers to begin reviewing your format prior to your defense, but you are not required to submit your manuscript until the semester deadline or within your 60-Day Deadline, whichever is earlier.
+You are required to submit your manuscript by the last day to submit for pre-defense format review for your semester of graduation or within your 60-Day Deadline, whichever is earlier.
 We understand that your content will likely change after your defense.
-Waiting to submit to us gives you less time to make changes.
+Manuscripts submitted for the pre-defense format review must be 90% content complete, including any tables and figures, and must include the title page, committee page, table of contents, lists (if needed), abstract and references.
 Initial reviews are valid for two semesters, the original semester and one semester following.
 If the defense is delayed further, a new initial review must be completed by the appropriate deadline.